Travel Hacking 101 – Beginners Guide To Travel More For Less – Starts With A Credit Card

 Best Hotel Card: The Starwood Preferred Guest Credit Card American Express

-- 2x points for purchases at participating SPG and Marriott Rewards hotels
+- Earn 5 points for every dollar in eligible Card purchases at participating SPG®* and Marriott Rewards®* properties.*

 Accumulating Points – The Lifeblood of Travel Hacking 101